This article was inspired by an article I recently read at MindBodyGreen.

 Annoying to have the lines, of course, but how could I not wear them with pride?

-Second to this, I have to think of all the little marks on my hands and legs, all those small scars you pick up over the years, doing this or that — an accident in art class, a fall during a sports practice.
+Second to this, I think of all the little marks on my hands and legs, all those small scars you pick up over the years, doing this or that — an accident in art class, a fall during a sports practice.

 While I can remember my mother, at the time, saying not to do this or that because it could leave a scar, I never minded much.
 (Perhaps seeing it more as my own version of a tattoo?)
 I look at each of those scars now and can remember the moment when each happened (usually easy to recall due to the pain at the time of the event).